NickvisionApps/Parabolic/README.md

 - Run multiple downloads at a time
 - Supports downloading metadata and video subtitles

-# Disclaimer
+# Legal Copyright Disclaimer
-The authors of Nickvision Parabolic are not responsible/liable for any misuse of this program that may violate local copyright/DMCA laws.
-Users use this application at their own risk.
+Videos on YouTube and other sites may be subject to DMCA protection.
+The authors of Parabolic do not endorse, and are not responsible for, the use of this application in means that will violate these laws.

 # Installation
 <p><a href='https://flathub.org/apps/details/org.nickvision.tubeconverter'><img width='150' alt='Download on Flathub' src='https://flathub.org/api/badge?locale=en'/></a></p>